Mortal Kombat: Deadly Alliance: Gameplay

 The krypt is a feature in which the player can buy extras with koins earned in regular play and konquest mode.
 The krypt consists of 676 "koffins" arranged in a square format with each designated alphabetically by a two-letter designation (AA–ZZ).
 The koffins are filled with many secrets and unlockables.
 Each koffin has a different designated price, listed in a number (anywhere from 1 up to the thousands) and type (Gold, Ruby, Sapphire, Jade, Onyx, and Platinum) of koins that it would cost to open the koffin.
 The Krypt includes unlockable characters, arenas, and alternative costumes.
 Also included among the koffins are various videos, images, concept sketches, and the entire Mortal Kombat Collector's Edition comic book.
 Some koffins contained koins that could be used towards other koffins, others contained hints as to where other items were located, and others were even empty.

 Test Your Might, the original minigame of the Mortal Kombat series, returns for the first time since the original game; a variation, Test Your Sight, is also included.
-In Test Your Sight, the character stands in front of a set of cups, and the game shows the player which cup contains the Mortal Kombat logo icon.
+In Test Your Sight, the character stands in front of a set of cups, and the game shows the player which cup contains the 'Mortal Kombat' logo.
 The cups then move randomly; by the end, one must select the cup containing the icon.
 As the player progresses through the minigame, the number of cups increases, as does the speed at which the cups move.
-At higher levels, the camera would even move to make it more difficult for the player to keep track of the movement of the icon.
+At higher levels, the camera would even move to make it more difficult for the player to track the icon's movement.
 Succeeding at both Test Your Might and Test Your Sight rewards the player with koins.

-The GBA-only Mortal Kombat: Tournament Edition adds three modes: Survival, Tag Team and Practice, and weapon Fatalities.
-Although both of the GBA versions feature 2D sprites, Tournament Edition was the first portable Mortal Kombat game to feature 3D style gameplay.
+The GBA-only Mortal Kombat: Tournament Edition adds three modes: Survival, Tag Team, and Practice, and weapon Fatalities.
+Although both GBA versions feature 2D sprites, Tournament Edition was the first portable Mortal Kombat game to feature 3D- style gameplay.